Porter's five forces analysis: Competitive rivalry

 Competitive rivalry is a measure of the extent of competition among existing firms.
-Price cuts, increased advertising expenditures, or investing in service/product enhancements and innovation are all examples of competitive moves that might limit profitability and lead to competitive moves(Dhliwayo, Witness 2022).
+Price cuts, increased advertising expenditures, or investing in service/product enhancements and innovation are all examples of competitive moves that might limit profitability and lead to competitive moves.
 For most industries, the intensity of competitive rivalry is the biggest determinant of the competitiveness of the industry.
 Understanding industry rivals is vital to successfully marketing a product.
 Positioning depends on how the public perceives a product and distinguishes it from that of competitors.
 An organization must be aware of its competitors' marketing strategies and pricing and also be reactive to any changes made.
 Rivalry among competitors tends to be cutthroat and industry profitability is low while having the potential factors below: